 Once the formats are in production, the IT infrastructure team then has to manage these moving forward.
 We find that most corporations require extra resources to manage these connections to troubleshoot bank issues, edit formats as required by the bank and implement new banks when required.
 Headcount can vary from two to five persons on average, depending on the company’s banking footprint.

 One new issue companies are facing is the new SWIFT requirements being mandated for 2020.
-Due to an $81 million SWIFT fraud attack on a Bangladesh Bank in 2016, SWIFT has not only increased the security around their infrastructure but also for the mandates required by corporations controlling their own BIC.
+Due to an $81 million SWIFT fraud attack on a Bangladesh Bank in 2016 by hackers who used malware targeting the SWIFT software, SWIFT has not only increased the security around their infrastructure but also for the mandates required by corporations controlling their own BIC.
 Many companies looking to manage their own SWIFT connection will look to adopt Alliance Lite2 (AL2).
 But under the new requirements for 2020, the internal IT support team will need to go through annual certifications and testing for up to 12 tests to keep their validation for SWIFT.
 This imposes a huge risk and additional costs for many internal IT teams as they now have to have internal SWIFT domain expertise and need annual recertifications.
 One risk is that many companies will have no more than one or two resources certified.
 What happens if/when this new resource leaves the company?
 Who is the back-up?
 What is the cost and time to retrain a new resource?

 To learn more about our bank connectivity services and how you can accelerate your ERP migration project, talk to one of our connectivity advisors.